 How To Start Kids Eating Whole Food?

-- So start by thinking what you would ordinarily be putting in a sandwich and give that.
+- Begin by thinking what you would ordinarily be putting in a sandwich and give that.
 Children love picking at lots of different foods and grazing.

 - Get a lunch box with little compartments.
 My youngest actually has a small fishing tackle box for his lunchbox.
 Or use little containers, silicon cupcake cases, bento boxes, etc.